tzagim/tzbot/README.md

  - `LANG`: The language in which the bot will answer you, Hebrew and English are currently supported, the default is English

- - `WEBHOOK`: Setting this to `ANYTHING` will enable webhooks when in env mode messages.
- - `URL`: The URL your webhook should connect to (only needed for webhook mode).
- - `CERT_PATH`: Path to your webhook certificate.
- - `PORT`: Port to use for your webhooks.

- - `WORKERS`: Number of threads to use.
-4 is the recommended (and default) amount, but your experience may vary.
- **NOTE:** You may need to use more workers if the number of messages to be forwarded are more.
- But going crazy with more threads wont necessarily speed up your bot due to the way python asynchronous calls work.

 ### Python dependencies

 Install the necessary python dependencies by moving to the project directory and running: